BOARD OF DIRECTORS MANDATE

 - the design, operation and governance of the Company’s benefit programs and pension plans;

 - the Company’s policies and processes relating to the health and safety of the Company’s employees; and

-- the Company’s policies and practices for monitoring and developing the skills of management and employees and the Company’s succession plans for senior management.
+- the Company’s policies and practices for monitoring and developing the skills of management and employees.

 - Corporate governance

 To support the Company’s high standard in governance practices, the Board will: